tn12787/catalog/README.md

   oldDueDate: string // ISO timestamp of the previous date
   newDueDate: string // ISO timestamp of the new date }

+// TaskEventType.UPDATE_NAME
+extraData: {
+  oldName: string // ISO timestamp of the previous date
+  newName: string // ISO timestamp of the new date
+}
 ```

 ## Environments